Home /Work /

 Bringing the team under a shared set of goals and values

-One of the key things that I did early on was to introduce a shared set values to the team that we can all relate to and our also inline with the overall organizational and business values.
-These values were to become a cornerstone as we dived into the redesign exercise and something we all kept coming back to whenever we felt lost or needed a reminder of what is the objective that we all share.
+One of the key things that I did early on was to bring the team under a shared set of values that we can all relate to that are aligned with the overall organizational and business values.
+These values were to become a cornerstone as we dived into the redesign exercise and something we all kept coming back to whenever we felt lost or needed a reminder of what is the objective was that we all share.

 JazzCash Redesign Design Values